sreemonta20/HCS.Services/README.md

 ## Introduction

 This is a Backend security web api service, which is built on .NET 6 (Main Security API service and Email service).
 It can be used for whole security management of any microservice.
 It is built on such a way that it could be integrated in future for microservices.
 API gayeway (Ocelot) will be introduced soon.
+Entity framework core code first approach has been used here.

 # Reference links